 Bokusenji Temple (墨染寺)

 Bokusenji Temple is also known as Sakura-dera Temple, and the name of the nearby train station is also Bokusen.
 In the Heian period (794-1185), a poet, Mineo Ueno, composed a poem at the death of Mototsune Fujiwara, saying, “Cherry blossoms in the fields of Fukakusa, if you have a heart, bloom only this year in Sumizome” (Kokinshu).
-The name of the temple is said to have come from the light-ink colored cherry blossoms that bloomed.
+The name of the temple might come from the light-ink colored cherry blossoms that bloomed.

 I went to Bokusenji Temple with high expectations because it is a cherry blossom temple.
 But it is a small temple, and although it is beautiful, it cannot be a famous place for cherry blossoms.
 I heard that the Sumizome-zakura is the fourth generation of cherry trees, and although I could see the flowers, I was a little disappointed because the trees were so small.